TV Entertainment Centers

 Before

-Looking at the upstairs landing in this second before photo, you get a sense of just how much empty wall there was to cover — it wraps around from the staircase face all the way to the landing hallway.
-Every panel of the grid had to be laid out precisely so the pattern read as intentional and balanced from both the first-floor entry below and the second-floor hallway above.
-With Devin coordinating movers and carpentry crews simultaneously while managing a pending overseas deployment, there was zero runway for do-overs.
-The wall had to be right, and it had to be done by Saturday.
+The upstairs landing shot gives you a sense of how much empty wall there was to cover.
+It wraps from the staircase face all the way to the landing hallway.
+Every panel in the grid had to read balanced and deliberate from two places at once: the first-floor entry below and the second-floor hallway above.
+And with Devin coordinating movers and carpentry crews at the same time, with a deployment pending on top of it, there was zero runway for do-overs.
+The wall had to be right.
+And it had to be done by Saturday.

 The Build

-The first order of business was getting safe, stable access to the upper portion of that wall.
-Because the staircase cuts through the middle of the space, standard ladders alone won't get you there safely — you need scaffolding you can actually work from.
-We brought in a rolling scaffold tower that could be positioned precisely along the wall and adjusted as we worked across each section.
+First order of business: safe, stable access to the upper portion of that wall.
+The staircase cuts through the middle of the space, so standard ladders alone won't get you there.
+You need scaffolding you can actually work from.
+We brought in a rolling scaffold tower we could position precisely along the wall and adjust as we worked across each section.

 During: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL